Open Source Summit Korea

 Google Slides™ is a trademark of Google LLC.
 This instructional content is provided for educational purposes only and does not imply endorsement or affiliation with Google.

 We understand that there may be circumstances beyond your control that prevent you from speaking in person; however based on attendee feedback, we have decided to not include virtual talks for this event.
-All talks will continue to be streamed live online so that a wider audience may benefit from the content.
 If your availability has changed and you are unable to participate, please email cfp@linuxfoundation.org as soon as possible so that we can remove your session from the agenda.

 In collaboration with the National Center for Women in Technology (NCWIT), the Linux Foundation has created an online course designed to teach the viewer about inclusion, diversity, and unconscious bias.
 We highly recommend all of our speakers watch the course to learn tips/tools to use when speaking to encourage inclusivity in presentations and messaging.